Brazil's Bolsonaro warms to old-style politics to push pension bill

 BRASILIA (Reuters) - Brazil’s far-right President Jair Bolsonaro appealed to leaders of five big centrist parties on Thursday to back his pension reform plan, resorting to the traditional political methods he had condemned during the election campaign.

 The government’s deputy Senate whip, Senator Izalci Lucas, told Reuters that Bolsonaro had done well to form a cabinet without political interference.
-But parties will now get to share some 2,000 second-level federal jobs and have a say on public works that favor their member’s districts.
+But parties will now get to share some 2,000 second-level federal jobs and have a say on public works that favor their members’ districts.

 Bolsonaro, a longtime fringe Congressman, won the top office by criticizing the corruption and extensive horse-trading of Brazilian coalition politics.
 Those practices directly led to the country’s “Car Wash” scandal, which has been called the largest political graft investigation ever, in which billions of dollars in kickbacks were funneled through politically appointed executives at state-run companies and parties.